posted on: 02/06/2017

 - If you are a snowbird, please remember to leave your heat on.
 You should program your heat for at least 55 degrees so that pipes do not freeze & burst.
+Another good idea is to leave the water dripping in your sink or shower.
 You should also ask a neighbor to occasionally check on your home.

 - For additional winter weather safety tips, visit www.dhses.ny.gov